syedjafer/Scraping-Oil-data-India/readme.md

 ### Content
 The data consist of the date, fuel price and city name.
 There are a total of seven cities, such as Bengaluru, Chennai, Mumbai, Hyderabad, Delhi, Kolkata and  Coimbatore.
 The fuel price is Indian rupees.

-### Acknowledgements
-The data is parsed from  [mypetrolprice.com](https://www.mypetrolprice.com/diesel-price-in-india.aspx).
-The code used to parse data is present in  [github repository](https://github.com/sudhirln92/kaggle-datasets-and-kernels/tree/master/fuel-price-in-india).

 ### Inspiration
 How to handle missing data in time-series data?
 What is the price change with respect to a global price change?